University of Arkansas–Fort Smith: Pendergraft Health Sciences Center

-Opened in November 2004, the Pendergraft Health Sciences Center includes classrooms and state-of-the-art facilities for theoretical and practical learning for students in the dental hygiene, nursing, and imaging sciences programs, as well as the student health, dental, and counseling clinics.
+Opened in November 2004, the Pendergraft Health Sciences Center includes classrooms and facilities for theoretical and practical learning for students in the dental hygiene, nursing, and imaging sciences programs, as well as the student health, dental, and counseling clinics.

 Baldor Technology Center

-The Baldor Technology Center includes various labs and workshops for hands-on experience in courses such as automotive technology, animation technology, electronics, robotics, and unmanned aerial systems.
+The Baldor Technology Center includes various labs and workshops for courses such as automotive technology, animation technology, electronics, robotics, and unmanned aerial systems.